-Imagine your chances of getting a nice reaction of that cute Thai girl when you are using a typical Thai pick up line.
+Imagine your chances of getting a nice reaction of that cute Thai girl from the coffee shop, shopping mall or elsewhere when you are using a typical Thai pick up line.
 And it doesn’t even matter if that’s the only thing you are able to say in Thai because once she has replied to you then you can well switch into English and she’ll make some effort to talk to you for sure.

 With that being said, here are some of my favorite Thai pick up lines for you that will work if you use them in the right situation:

 - tam-mai kun nâa-rák jang? (ทำไมคุณน่ารักจัง) – Why are you so cute?

 One of the most simple yet most effective Thai pick up lines at all.
 However, it’s important that you use it in the right situation: Don’t just approach a girl from the back and surprise her with that question right away.
 Thai guys tend to use it after some small talk of 1-2 sentences but as a foreigner, it’s okay to start with it right away after you have made eye contact with her and even better after she has responded to your smile (though not necessary).

 - bpai nǎi kráp? (ไปไหนครับ) – Where are you going?

 That’s what I mean when I earlier said some of these pick up lines are totally different to the ones you may know from your home country.
 Asking a stranger where she is going may not result in anything more than a weird look when used on western women, but here in Thailand there’s nothing wrong about showing interest in other people’s activities.